SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

-# Running Models with Discrete Data
+# Building Models with Discrete Data, Interpolations, and Lookup Tables

 There are 4 ways to include data as part of a model.